1. Explore historic downtown

 2600 Thumb Butte Rd, , 86301

 Thumb Butte is Prescott's trademark hike.
 If you only have time for one hike, then let it be beautiful Thumb Butte.
-This challenging, yet very scenic hikes takes you through a variety of diversity landscapes, with gorgeous overlooks of the mountains and city on the way up to keep you motivated.
+This challenging, yet very scenic hike takes you through a variety of diverse landscapes, with gorgeous overlooks of the mountains and city on the way up to keep you motivated.
 The climb will surely give you a major workout, however, it's so worth it for the stunning views and quiet trek into nature.

 9. Relax with a cup of coffee in the quiet Wild Iris Courtyard

 Wild Iris is the best place in Prescott for a relaxing cup of coffee in a beautiful setting.
 This local gem offers a gorgeous garden patio with beautiful landscaping, lots of shade, and relaxing water fountains.
 Plus, it's conveniently located downtown nearby other attractions.
 Start your morning off on a good note with a relaxing break in the courtyard with a specialty espresso drink, French Press, or regular cup of joe before exploring the rest of the beautiful downtown.

 10. Spend the morning exploring the Constellation trail network

 Prescott's Constellation Trails network is one of the most scenic, shortest, and easiest in town.
 Mostly flat with a total distance of just under 3 miles, it's the perfect hiking option for anyone looking to keep it short and/or easy without sacrificing the views.
 There are lots of great views of the rock formations here and it's pretty quiet without as much foot traffic as other trails.
 Be aware that there is not much shade here, so this trail is better suited for a spring or fall hike.